ashishu007/Obituary-Generation/labelling/README.md

 - Right now the automated conversion of `jsonl` to `xml` is only possible for `basic-retrieval` method.
 - I am trying to develop an automated way for the conversion for `component-retrieval` as well.
 - The only challenging task there is to segregating different sentences.
+- Right now, file conversion for `component-retrieval` can be done in a semi-automated way by following these steps:
+    - Manually label each obituary to identify different components.
+    - The three extra tags should be: `personal_info_component`, `relations_component` and `funeral_component`.
+        - See: `xml-tagged-comps.xml`
+    - Run the `create_csv_comps.py` script.
+    - Three new `csv` files will be generated in the `data` folder.